City of Salem Water System Has Levels of Perfluorononanoic Acid (PFNA) Above A Drinking Water Standard

 What is being done?

 The City of Salem has hired Remington and Vernick Engineers to address the high levels of PFNA in the finished water.
-It is the intent to provide treatment to remove the PFNA from the water being delivered to the residents of the City of Salem.
-We anticipate instituting short term filtration measures within 60 to 90 days and resolving the problem long term in 12 months.
-Testing is done on a quarterly basis, and this is first time the running annual average is above the standard.
+It is our intent to provide treatment to remove the PFNA from the water being delivered to the residents of the City of Salem.
+We anticipate resolving the problem by June 2023.
+Testing is done on a quarterly basis; the sample drawn on 5/11/2022 was the first time the running annual average was above the standard.
+Third quarter 2022 sampling was performed on September 9, 2022 and results are pending.

-Copies regarding additional information on PFNA will also be available in the City Hall Annex at 17 New Market Street, Salem.
+Copies of this Notice as well as other information regarding PFNA will also be available in the City Hall Annex at 17 New Market Street, Salem.

 *Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail. *

 This notice is being sent to you by City of Salem Water Department.
-State Water System ID# NJ1712001.
+State Water System PWSID# NJ1712001.